 Plane Failsafe Function¶

-Plane has a limited failsafe function which is designed to do three things:
+Plane has a limited failsafe function which is designed to do four things:

-- Detect loss of GPS for more than 20 seconds and switch into Dead Reckoning mode until GPS signal is regained.
+Detect loss of GPS for more than 20 seconds and switch into Dead Reckoning mode until GPS signal is regained.
 See https://youtu.be/0VMx2u8MlUU for a demo.

 Here’s what the failsafe will not do: